hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 This workshop requires a very basic knowledge of the following languages: HTML & JS.
 Don’t worry if you get stucked at some point of the workshop, everything is explained the best way for you to understand!

-For this workshop we will use [Repl.it](https://repl.it), which is a free [IDE](https://www.veracode.com/security/integrated-development-environment) (integrated development environment) that allows users to write their own programs and code in dozens of different languages.
-Click [here](https://repl.it/languages/html) to create a coding environment right for this workshop.
+For this workshop we will use [Repl.it](https://repl.it), click [here](https://repl.it/languages/html) to create a coding environment right for this workshop.
 <br>

 ![Setup](https://cloud-qbmylslty.vercel.app/0image.png)